 The Committee may also have non-voting observers in accordance with Section 17.3.
 The Committee is assisted in administering its business by a Code Secretariat from Medicines Australia.

-The panel of Monitoring Committee members, 2022 – 2024, can be viewed here
+The panel of Monitoring Committee members, 2022 – 2024 – updated PDF can be found here

 The process by which members are appointed, can be viewed here

-Any questions should be directed to the Conduct Secretariat at Medicines Australia.
+Any questions should be directed to the Code of Conduct Secretariat at Medicines Australia.

 Phone: (02) 6147 6500 or via email: email@example.com